meet-minimalist/Udacity-Deep-Leanring-Project-4-Generative-Adversarial-Networks/README.md

-# udacity-dl-nd-project-4-gan
+# Udacity Deep Learning Nanodegree Project 4: Generate Faces

-Generate Faces using GANs
+In this repository, I've used and implemented Deep Convolutional Generative Adversarial Networks(DCGAN) to generate faces from CelebA Dataset.